maydoxx1/woa-garnet/guide/2-install.md

 list volume
 select volume $

-Replace $ with the WINDEVICE volume number.
+Replace $ with the WINGARNET volume number.

 Assign Letter X to the Windows Partition